$ man gitgeek

 commands

-gg review
+review lenses

 the $GG token

-Supply is 1,000,000,000, on Base.
+Supply is 1,000,000,000, on Ethereum.
 Free reviews cost no tokens, so $GGisn't a paywall on the front door.
 It pays for the deep audits, gets staked to mint a GeekScore, covers reputation lookups, and votes on how the impact model scores work.

 There's a 1/1 tax: 1% on buys and 1% on sells, and it all goes to development.
 It lives in a Uniswap V4 hook at the pool, not in the token, so moving $GG between your own wallets is free.